davidbailey/tum/handbook/README.md

         * Capacity constraints - money, time, availability modes
         * Coupling constraints - location, time
         * Insitutional constraints - opening hours, entrance fee
+      * Land use and public transport accessibility index (LUPTAI) tool
+        * Build pubilc transport where it is lacking and there is high density
+        * Increase density where it is low and there is good public transport
       * http://www.accessibilityplanning.eu
       * [Friction of Distance](https://en.wikipedia.org/wiki/Friction_of_distance)
         * spacial distance, temporal distance, traffic-dependent, mode-dependent